luna404/HeRAMS-UserManual/UserGuide_en.md

 #### Update you User Profile

-To update your user profile or account details, click on your username on the top right corner of the screen.
+To update your user profile or account details (i.e. email and password), click on your username on the top right corner of the screen.
-This opens your user [profile](https://herams.org/user/settings/profile) and allows you to change your personal information such as your name, organization and contact details.
+This opens your [user profile](https://herams.org/user/settings/profile) and allows you to change your personal information such as your name, organization and contact details.

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/icon_info.png" height="20" align="top" alt='info'></img>